open-ch/pyrene/FAQ.md

 ## Why do we need TypeScript as dev dependency ?
-This is a fair question given that we compile TypeScript down to JavaScript with Babel and not with the tsc (typescript compiler).
+This is a fair question given that we compile TypeScript down to JavaScript with Babel and not with the `tsc` (TypeScript compiler).
 Babel does only compile and not type-checking.
 You have thereby the answer to your question.

 ## <a name="hacks-in-pyrene"></a>Hacks in Pyrene